|

 the EU.
 Population sizes of each of the ten states are weighted to reduce

 the distortion based on the sample sizes in each country.
+Methodology of the DMS 2002 survey The survey was conducted in March-May 2002 (interviews

 were carried out between 21st March and 15th May) in seven EU Member